RenanMsV/stalker_disguise_azazel_fix/readme.md

 * Copy and replace this mod's gamedata folder into your game's gamedata folder.
 * Edit the config file as you like.
+* Note: You can use the Azazel fix mod alone, but to run this version of Disguise mod the Azazel fix mod is required.

 Using this Outfit Disguise + Azazel Mod you can: